rymdkraftverk/level1/docs/api/repeat.md

 `callback` (Function): Executed every `interval` amount of game updates.
 Is called with one argument: `counter`, which is the amount of game updates since the behavior was created.

-`interval` (Number, optional): Game updates before executing the callback.
-If not integer, will be rounded down to the nearest integer
+`interval` (Integer, optional): Game updates before executing the callback.

 ## Returns